Devil-99/Interview_preparation/Fundamentals/React.md

 # 2. React State and  Props.
 **React states** are mutable variable defined under react components.These are changed by useState/setState hooks.

-**React props** are like arguments passed through components.So that we can use same component for multiple values.
+**React props** are like arguments passed through components.So that we can use same value for multiple components.

 Video link - [SimpliLearn](https://www.simplilearn.com/what-is-reactjs-props-article#:~:text=In%20ReactJS%2C%20the%20props%20are,components%20are%20read%2Donly%20components.)